Lisa ParksPrincipal Investigator

 Matt GraydonResearch Assistant

-Matt Graydon is an incoming graduate student in Comparative Media Studies at MIT.
-His background is in film studies.
+Matt Graydon is a graduate student in Comparative Media Studies at MIT.
+His research focuses on media as a foreign policy tool.

 Iago BojczukResearch Assistant